-Le Moyne’s undergraduate programs are divided into the Division of Arts and Sciences and the School of Business.
+Le Moyne’s undergraduate and graduate programs are divided into the College of Arts and Sciences, the Madden School of Business, and the School of Graduate and Professional Studies.

 The many majors, professional programs and core curriculum found within Arts and Sciences set the stage for a high quality educational experience grounded in the Jesuit tradition.
 The axiom "Jesuit tradition" is synonymous with educating the "whole person," that is, with growth in the intellectual, physical, emotional and social dimensions of your life.

 The faculty in the College of Arts and Sciences are committed primarily to the enrichment of your intellect.
 This commitment is exemplified by the rigorous study of great literature, math, natural and social sciences, art, drama, philosophy, religious studies, languages, history and music.
 The faculty in the Arts and Sciences do not take lightly their charge to educate the whole person.
 Indeed, the men and women who comprise our faculty have big plans for you; they will nurture a love of learning that will last a lifetime!